A Game Changer for the Nickel Industry

 Nickel is in the form of a “naturally occurring stainless steel” nickel-iron alloy called awaruite.

-- Positive PEA
+- Positive PEA for the Baptiste Deposit

 US$22 million spent advancing the project through completion of a positive Preliminary Economic Assessment, a critical milestone in demonstrating the potential economic viability of Decar.